ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-info-demo/simdinfo-example1.md

 }
 ```

+The program does the following:

-The program first compares whether elements in one vector are greater than those in another vector, prints the result, and then proceeds to compute the addition of two vectors, multiplies the result with one of the vectors, and finally takes the square root of the multiplication result.
+* Compares whether elements in one vector are greater than those in another vector.
+* Prints the result.
+* Computes the addition of two vectors.
+* Multiplies the result with one of the vectors.
+* Takes the square root of the multiplication result.

 Compile the code on your Linux x86_64 system that supports **SSE4.2**: